In our last video, Briana and I discussed the question: “How do I communicate my needs in a relationship?”

 Keep the mood accepting, light, humorous, and playful.
 This is intended to be fun, and will turn up the heat as each partner begins to anticipate what the other will bring to the table.
 There will also be a cathartic release when you both can finally talk about it!

 If our video brings up questions, as it should, feel free to ask them in the comments located here.
 Briana and I will be addressing these questions on a livestream early next month.

-And if you want to learn more about how I assists couples with fostering intimacy, check out this Intimacy 5 Challenge here.
+And if you want to learn more about how I assists couples with fostering intimacy, check out my Intimacy 5 Challenge.